Fighter (2011 film)

-Fighter is a 2011 Indian Bengali-language action film directed by Rabi Kinagi and starring Jeet and Srabanti Chatterjee.
-The film was produced by Eskay Movies and IOU Films, the soundtrack was composed by Indradeep Dasgupta.
+Fighter: Marbo noy Morbo (English: Fighter: I will kill otherwise die) is a 2011 Indian Bengali-language action film written and directed by Ravi Kinnagi.
+Produced by Jeet and Ashok Dhanuka under the banner of IOU Films and Eskay Movies respectively, the film stars Jeet, Srabanti Chatterjee, Ferdous, Bharat Kaul, Locket Chatterjee, Biswajit Chakraborty in lead roles, with Ashish Vidyarthi as a guest appearance.
+The soundtrack of the film was composed by Indraadip Dasgupta, while the background score was by S. P. Venkatesh.
+The film follows a 3rd year college student named Surya, taking revenge of the gruesome and violent murder of his elder brother, who was a sincere police officer and keeps it hidden from his family.

+Jeet took a tough training for a year, to make 8 pack abs for the introductory fight sequence.
+Fighter marks the 8th collaboration between Jeet and Ravi Kinnagi.
+It was a super hit at the box office and received mixed to positive reviews from the critics.
+It is a remake of the Telugu movie Lakshyam.

 Plot

 The film starts with a flashback.
-ACP Bose is a sincere police officer happily married and lives with his parents and younger brother Surya.
-Surya is a college student and he falls in love with his classmate Indu.
-Enter Section Shankar, Bharat Kaul, the villain who is notorious for settlements and land deals.
+ACP Subhas Chandra Bose is a sincere police officer, living with his parents, wife, daughter and younger brother Surya, who is a college student and he falls in love with his classmate Indu.
 Indu comes across ACP Bose when she is on a field trip from her college with her friends.
 She gets friendly with his daughter Pinky who tells her that she will introduce her to her uncle Surya and they would make a good pair.
-But Surya studies in Indu's college and soon after they accidentally even come to know each other and get close.
+But Surya studies in Indu's college and soon after, they accidentally come to know each other and get close.